 Virus & Threat Protection

 The Virus & threat protection is the flagship antivirus for Windows 10.
 It functions just like any antivirus application.
-Additionally, any third-party antivirus can be run in this window as well.
+Additionally, users can run any third-party antivirus in this window as well.
 Microsoft is making sure that security updates are included in its Patch Tuesday.

 Device Performance & Health